Why should I join SSS?

 The main SSS course requirements aim to instill great breadth in the degree.
 In addition to the program, students must take courses to fulfill minor & elective requirements, which can both provide additional depth in a particular area of studies.

-Current SSS students are minoring in various areas including Urban Systems, GIS, Mathematics, East Asian Studies, International Development Studies, Economics, etc. For the full list of minors available to BA&Sc. students consult your advisor or the BA&Sc webpage.
+Current SSS students are minoring in various areas including Urban Studies, GIS & Remote Sensing, Mathematics, International Development Studies, Economics, Sociology, etc. For the full list of minors available to BA&Sc. students consult your advisor or the BA&Sc webpage.